UK prime minister Theresa May has announced her departure on June 7 — and fired the starting gun for those jostling to replace her.

 Her former foreign minister, Boris Johnson, has indicated he will be in the race to enter 10 Downing Street.
 But who else is favourite to head up the Conservative Party and the UK government?
 And what will each change of leadership have on Brexit?

 According to Oddschecker, the favourite to take control of Tory leadership is Brexit campaigner and former Foreign Secretary Boris Johnson.

 In Johnson's resignation letter from July 2018, he wrote that the Brexit "dream is dying, suffocated by needless self-doubt."

-Johnson, 54, who also served as Mayor of London from 2008-2016, has been one of the most vocal Brexiteers from the onset.
+The 54-year-old, who also served as Mayor of London from 2008-2016, has been one of the most vocal Brexiteers from the outset.

-He became the first Tory to publicly throw his hat in the ring to replace May during an appearance at a British Insurance Brokers' Association event in Manchester on Thursday.
+He became the first Tory to publicly throw his hat in the ring to replace May earlier this month.

-With the Tories sinking in the polls, the Conservatives could turn to Johnson's bullish Brexit policies to lead the party.
+With the Tories sinking in the polls, the Conservatives could be attracted to Johnson's bullish Brexit policies and popularity among party activists.